sarfata/voodooprivacy/README.md

 * Click launch

 And that's it!
 Your server is now ready to accept connection from your mac.
 Get the public DNS name of your new server and resolve it to an IP address.
 You will need it in the next step.

+### Setting up the VPN gateway (option 2: automatically)

+* ensure you have the python module "boto" installed, for communicating with AWS.
+(You can install it globally with `sudo pip install boto`, or locally by following the instructiosn in pyenv/.)
+* within `create-voodoo-vpn.py`, set the region_name to your desired AWS region, e.g., us-west-1.
+* set your AWS credentials either in environmental variables, in ~/.boto, or in create-voodoo-vpn.py
+* run  `create-voodoo-vpn.py`

 ### Configure the VPN on your Mac